CyxMouz/doc_api/README.md

 1- Create new Category with random name

 2- Create random Product with created category, random name, random price, random availabilitty

+## Testing

+Unit tests need to be implemented, use:

+    npm test

 ##